Air Liquide

 Air Liquide S.A. (/ˌɛər lᵻˈkiːd/ AIR-_-lih-KEED, /fr/; literally "liquid air") is a French multinational company which supplies industrial gases and services to various industries including medical, chemical and electronic manufacturers.
 Founded in 1902, Air Liquide is the second largest global supplier of industrial gases by revenues (after Linde plc) and has operations in over 70 countries.

 The company's headquarters are in the 7th arrondissement of Paris.
 It also has major offices in Japan, Houston, Newark, Delaware, New Delhi, Frankfurt, Shanghai and Dubai.
 The company's research and development (R&D) targets the creation of industrial gases, and gases that are used in products such as healthcare items, electronic chips, foods, and chemicals.
-The major R&D groups within Air Liquide focus on analysis, bioresources (foods and chemicals), combustion, membranes, modeling, and the production of hydrogen (H_{2}) gas.
-Air Liquide owned the patent for Aqua-Lung until it expired.

 History

 1900–1930: Creation and introduction to the Paris Stock Exchange

 On May 25, 1902, and after two years of research, Georges Claude developed a process for liquefying air in order to separate the components (oxygen, nitrogen, argon).
 On November 8, 1902, Paul Delorme gathered twenty-four subscribers, mainly engineers, to financially support the project, and became the first president of "Air liquide, a company for the study and exploitation of Georges Claude processes".
 The company originally had a capital of 100,000 francs.

 In 1906, Air Liquide began operations in Belgium and Italy, followed by Canada, Japan and Hong Kong.
 On February 20, 1913, the company was listed on the Paris Stock Exchange.